a73013110/VideoInTheaterMode/README.md

 # Change log

+> 1.3.0
+- Added the different toggle icon of the chrome extension button.

 > 1.2.0
 - Added the introduction website: right-click the "chrome extension button" -> click the "Option".
 - Added first installed tutorial and update website.